evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### appInsights

-If team uses Application Insights service, they need to add `appInsights` section and provide the following information:
+If a team uses Application Insights service, they need to add `appInsights` section and provide the following information:

 * applicationId - Application Insights `Application Id`
 * apiKey - reference to key-vault secret containing Application Insights `API Key`